-Accountability Status for This Indicator (2006-07) ^ Improvement (Year 1) Accountability Measures 1 of 1 Student groups making AYP in Graduation Rate ~ Made AYP Prospective Status To be removed from improvement status in Graduation Rate, this school must make AYP in this measure for two consecutive years.
-If this school fails to make AYP in 2006-07, the school will be In Need of Improvement (Year 2) in 2007-08.
-If this school makes AYP in 2006-07, the school will be in good standing in 2007-08.
-[110]
+Accountability Status for This Indicator (2006-07) ^ Good Standing Accountability Measures 1 of 1 Student groups making AYP in Graduation Rate ✓ Made AYP Prospective Status This school will be in good standing in 2007-08.
+[101]

 How did students in each accountability group perform on graduation rate accountability measures?